neighbour-hoods/applet-template/README.md

     - ![install from file button](./images/install-from-filesystem.png)
 1. navigate to you applet `.webhapp` file and click `install`
     - ![select applet file](./images/select-applet-file.png)

+## Applet Config
+The Applet Config is where the social interactions of your applet are defined, you can specify:

+- **Dimension**s and **Range**s: to define in what ways your users can assess your applet resources (computed dimensions can only receive values from Methods)
+- **ConfigResourceType**s: they allow you to map hApp entry-types to sensemaker resources that can receive assessments
+- **ConfigMethod**s: they allow performing computations on top of existing __input_dimensions__ into an __output_dimension__, following a __program__ brick.
+- **ConfigThreshold**s: they define how a Cultural Context will filter resources to be shown
+- **ConfigCulturalContext**s: these allow the SenseMaker to filter and order resources according to rules defined in Thresholds and ordered according to __order_by__.
+- **AppletConfigInput**: this object holds together all defined configurations for your Applet.

+In the future we are providing a visual Wizard to make the creationg of such config files easier.

 ## Environment Setup